Last Updated on March 10, 2023 by Christine Kaaloa

 Baccaro is a neighborhood pub, comparable to an osteria, where you may have beverages and cichetti (little sandwich appetizers).
 Traditional baccaros are quite basic, lacking seats, and bathrooms.
 In fact, Venetians bounce from one baccaro to another, much like bar hopping.
 Men may congregate outside them for a social happy hour.

 The second bacarro I visited was more modern, with a larger food menu and dishes prepared on a small stove.
 It felt like a conventional bar, complete with tables and chairs and an outdoor backyard that led to the canal.
 With a glass of prosecco, we had slightly different Cicchetti.

 Cichetti is bar food, which is typically, finger sandwiches with ham, salami, fish or combined variation.
 You buy them at a bacarro, which is a standup neighborhood bar.
 They’re very tasty and inexpensive and each bar serves their own menu.

 I took a food tour with The Tour Guy to get a sampling of many types of cichetti.
-We visited two bacarros.
-While it wasn’t a bad tour, it wasn’t the informative standard I enjoy experiencing my food tours in.
-I didn’t find the guide very insightful- just chatty- and there were a couple of food options I didn’t quite get being on the menu and the guide did not help.
+We visited two bacarros and my favorite was the first bacarro with outdoor standing room.
+The cicchetti were small finger sandwiches with fish, salami and ham.
+While it wasn’t a bad tour, I didn’t love it.
+It wasn’t as informative as I hoped in comparison to other food tours I’d been on.
+My guide was chatty, but not insightful- and there were a couple of food options I didn’t quite get being on the menu.
 You’ll find parts of my food tour in my Venice trip video.